beakerbrowser/beakerbrowser.com/_docs/tutorials/create-a-blog.md

 Now you can share the URL to anybody using Beaker, and keep your computer online, and they’ll be able to download the site.

 One last tip: once you have `jekyll build --watch` running, Jekyll will automatically generate a new version of your site when you make updates.
-If you want Beaker to automatically reload the page too, you can turn on Live reloading, like this:
+If you want Beaker to automatically reload the page too, you can turn on Live reloading:

 <figure>
 <img src="/img/docs/tut-create-a-blog/live-reloading.png" >